NATURALLY DYE YOUR FABRICS AT HOME WITH COLOUR LOVER JULIE SINDEN

 5. What are your natural dye tips for beginners who want to try out dyeing their t-shirts at home?

 Tie-dye is very popular this year, and our kits are a great option for folks who want to try tie-dyeing, but without all the harsh chemicals.
 However, tie-dyeing with natural dyes is not as straightforward as using synthetic dyes, as you aren’t able to have as much control as you do with synthetic dyes, where you just squirt the colours on where you want them to end up.
 But I find that the beauty and magic of natural dyeing comes with the unexpected.
 There are so many things that can affect how a colour turns out, from what fibre you choose to dye, right down to the growing season in which the dye was cultivated.
 It all means that you are much less certain what you are going to end up with.
 But again - that is the magic of it!
 So my biggest advice to folks beginning with natural dyes is to not have too formed of an idea or too clear of a picture in their mind of what they want the end result to look like.
-Be open, and you may not end up with exactly what you thought you would, but it will most certainly be beautiful.
+Be open, you may not end up with exactly what you thought you would, but it will most certainly be beautiful.

 6. What are your favorite dye products this year?